rjkviegas/skills-workshops/week-2/domain_model_diagramming/README.md

 ## Plenary (15 minutes)

-At the end, we'll gather to discuss our diagramming strategies.
+At the end, we'll gather to show our diagrams and discuss our diagramming strategies.